themechanicalguy/DSA-Practise/Company-Wise/Agoda/41-find-pivot-index.md

-# 162. Find Peak Element
+# LC- 724.
+Find Pivot Index

 - A peak element is an element that is strictly greater than its neighbors.
 - Given a 0-indexed integer array nums, find a peak element, and return its index.
 If the array contains multiple peaks, return the index to any of the peaks.